-From ABDO Books, illustrated by Andrés Martínez Ricci
+Illustrated by Andrés Martínez Ricci

 The tools are all counting on Nevil the Level to win this year’s soapbox derby.
 Nevil thinks the only way he can win is by cheating, and Mini-screwdriver tells him how.
 As the pressure mounts, what will happen to Nevil’s motto, “Straight and True”?

 NOW AVAILABLE as an interactive app/game for tablets/phones from TINY TAP (requires Tiny Tap app) Read by the author!

 On the Level is one of the books by David Michael Slater that features favorite tool characters, such as Nevil Level, Mini Screwdriver, Don Hoe, Henry Sprinkler, and more.

 In this book, Nevil Level is preparing for a soapbox race, keeping his car “straight and true.”
 The tools have never won a race before, and Nevil’s poor performance makes it seem that they never will.
 The other tools are mean and stomp off in a huff, complaining about Nevil.
 Only Mini Screwdriver has faith in Nevil’s level abilities.